 Believe it or not, this cozy nook is in the laundry room (The Pasadena Showhouse for the Arts, designed by Dana Triano Designs).
 I don’t know about you, but my laundry room does NOT look like this…but it could…and that’s what is intriguing to me.
 When you break it down, it’s white walls, black trim, old wood table, vintage chair, rug, funky lighting.
 Boom.

-My love for Mid-Century Modern knowns no bounds, so you can only imagine how my heart skipped a beat with this space by pejper.
-And between that Cesca chair and this bright yellow shell chair, I’m really second guessing my whole Aeron sich.
-Don’t get me wrong, it’s the most comfy chair, but it’s so…office-y looking.
+My love for Mid-Century Modern knows no bounds, so you can only imagine how my heart skipped a beat with this space by pejper.
+And between that Cesca chair and this bright yellow shell chair, I’m really second-guessing my whole Aeron sich.
+Don’t get me wrong, it’s the comfiest chair, but it’s so…office-y looking.
 Kind of like when you go to a restaurant and order the salmon…sounds delicious, but when it arrives, it’s just so…salmony.
 I digress.

 Again, there is another office chair alternative.
-Even thought I probably won’t change out my comfy office chair, this is something I’m drawn to.
+Even though I probably won’t change out my comfy office chair, this is something I’m drawn to.

 So what elements am I going to explore in my office space decor?
 Dark accent wall?
 Maybe I’ll play with that digitally first, but I like the idea of it.
 Every wall in the house is white, so a black wall would be a huge leap for me.
 Mismatched artwork over the monitor?
 Yes!
 For sure.
 A lamp that is taller than my monitor?
 Yuppers!
 Bamboo shades?
 I might order one to see how it looks.
 Rug over plastic mat?
 Heck ya!
 That’s a sure thing.
 New office chair?
 Hmmmm, I’d consider it, but it would have to be really comfy…that my office chair is practicality I may not be able to part with.